salabim/ycecream/readme.md

 y| world: {'EN': 'world', 'NL': 'wereld', 'FR': 'monde', 'DE': 'Welt'}
 y| world: {'DE': 'Welt', 'EN': 'world', 'FR': 'monde', 'NL': 'wereld'}
 ```
-Note that `sort_dicts` is ignored under Python 2.7, i.e. dicts are always sorted.

 ## underscore_numbers / un
 By default, ycecream does not add underscores in big numberss (printed by pprint).
 However, it is possible to get the